iamVP7/mozwebext_book/manuscript/WebExtension_close.md

-# Experiment 3: Building our Tabs Closer
+# Experiment 3: Building Tabs Closer

 We have seen previously how to search using different search engine available in our browsers.
 It should interesting and easy one right?
 Hope the exercise you tried might have made you find the URL of different search engines and what are all the extra information they are sending as request params.

-## Problem statement and Solution
+## Problem Statement and Solution

 *Problem Statement*